JetBrains/intellij-sdk-docs/plugin_repository/api/plugin_upload.md

 ## Using Gradle with the `gradle-intellij-plugin`

-Upload your plugin directly with the `plublishPlugin` task using the token.
+Upload your plugin directly with the `publishPlugin` task using the token.
 Create a file `gradle.properties` that you keep local and don't share in your public repository.
 Add the following content

 ```
 publishPlugin.token="yourTokenHere"
 ```

-The `gradle publishPlugin` will use the token for authentication and you can upload your plugin to the JetBrains plugin repository.
+The `gradle publishPlugin` task will use the token for authentication and you can upload your plugin to the JetBrains plugin repository.